rhomobile/rhomobile-docs/eb/en/edge/api/system.md

 ####Type
 <span class='text-info'>STRING</span> <span class='label'>Read Only</span>
 ####Description
-<span class='label label-info'>Replaces:deviceId</span>
-<p>Push notifications device ID which may be used to receive push messages.To get this ID , Push service should be configured on the device.
-Please refer to Push documentation.</p>
+<span class='label label-info'>Replaces:deviceId</span> Push notifications device ID which may be used to receive push messages.To get this ID , Push service should be configured on the device.
+Please refer to Push documentation.
 ####Access